ixvu/w4111_wiki/physical-design.md

 - Usually a multiple of 4 kB
 - Intel virtual memory hardware page size
 - Modern disk sector size (minimum I/O size)
-- It is a collection of records, keeping track of the order is not needed as a guarantee.
-However, it is useful to have sorted pages to be able to perform binary search.

 ### Default page sizes in DBs
 Note: Typically multiple of 4 kBs